molab-itp/p5mirrorLib/README.md

 # !!@ danger !!@ danger !!@ danger
 # !!@ delete all yhour sketches !!@
 #
+# delete all sketches created via export_new
+#
 crud delete --all

+# delete all sketches from the listing in your editor.p5js account
+#
+crud delete --all --remote
 ```

 - implementation notes [notes/a-crud-test.txt](./notes/a-crud-test.txt)